hackclub/hackclub/workshops/mad_libs/README.md

 ## Initial Statements

 We need initial statements!
-Add them!
+Add them to the top of the file!

 ```c#
 using System;
 using System.IO;
 ```
-We need these import statements for some functions that we use from these libraries later on.
+We need these import statements for some functions that we use from these libraries later on. `System.IO` allows us to read in files (you want custom prompts right?).

 ```c#